feathersui/feathersui-starling/README.md

 A typical button control, with optional toggle support.
 Includes a label and an icon, both optional.

 ### Label
-A single-line, non-interactive text control.
+A non-interactive text control.
 Uses bitmap fonts.
 A simplified replacement for `starling.text.TextField` that is built on `FoxholeControl`.

 ### List
 A touch-based, list control.
 Has elastic edges and you can "throw" it.
 Supports custom layouts (vertical by default) and custom item renderers (with a robust default renderer that can customize the label, icon, and an "accessory" view based on the item data).